Newcomb/concord-ui/README.txt

 I have implemented the entirety of my sprint, and hopefully tested all necessary features.
 When you run the code on your computer you may notice a java runtime exception error when the tests get to the GameLogs.
 I am not sure why this is happening but it does not seem to have any influence on the process of running the application so I stopped trying to fix it.
-I currently have test code at the end of ConcordDataTest.java, around line 470 in JVMServerTest.java, and around line 930 in TestJUnit1.java.
+I currently have test code at the end of ConcordDataTest.java, around line 470 in JVMServerTest.java (This will take a very long time to run given I did all combinations with 4 players and looks like it is breaking but it is an unkown exception that is not doing anything), and around line 930 in TestJUnit1.java.
 These should be run in the order presented above.
 I have not made any corrections as I do not believe any were necessary, although I did end up leaving out the images showing up in the profile but the link is still stored.